seangpachareonsub/honne/README.md

 Once a user selects their collection of 6 questions during the initial setup, the next phases follow:

 * `POST` request sent to `/api/userquestions` endpoint.
 The `UserQuestions` table holds all the question selections of all users on the app.
-* Users themselves need to answer the question they've selected and once this happens, a `PATCH` request is sent to `/api/userquestions/<int:pk>` to include the answers they've given.
+* Users themselves need to answer the question they've selected and once this happens, a `PATCH` request is sent to `/api/userquestions/<int:pk>` modifying the data row to include the answers they've given.
 * That specific primary key for the user question data row is used in order to assign it to the correct user through another `PATCH` request to `/api/users/<int:pk>` modifying their questions field.

 ``` js